synthetic data generation for RAG evaluation

 - expensive if is run on every chunk

-- identify chunks which require context such as tables, images, …
+- identify chunks which require additional context such as tables, images, short notes …

 - Query generation